lacework-dev/scripts/lw-oci-integration/tf/README.md

 The OCI Terraform scripts can be run locally or through an OCI cloud shell.
 Using the OCI cloud shell is recommended, as it comes with Terraform pre-installed and helps with authentication.

+## Prerequisites

+1. terraform (recommend >=1.4.6: the version tested)
+2. git

+Both prerequisites are satisifed by OCI cloud shell.

 ## Prepare to run Terraform locally (Option 1)

 Before using the Terraform script, you must create the required environment variables to access your OCI tenant.
 The recommended way to do this is: